radcamp/radcamp.github.io/Brisbane2025/technical-configuration.md

 * Log in to the Admin panel, find the target user.
 * `Stop Server` if it is running
-* Fold down the menu containing the user info and copy the Server->state->object_id (which is the docker container id).
+* Fold down the menu containing the user info and copy the Server → state → object_id (which is the docker container id).
 It will look like a big ugly string of hex values, call it UUID here.
 * `Edit user` and then 'Delete user'
 * Get a terminal on pinky and delete the container: `sudo docker container rm <UUID>`